 Employee Request Form:

-Employees in the United States are eligible for FMLA leave if they have been employed for at least 12 months Need confirmation if this is needed
+Employees in the United States are eligible for FMLA leave if they have been employed for at least 12 months

-FMLA can be taken in days only and not in hours.
+FMLA can be taken in hours as confirmed by Liz.

 This request in LMS will trigger an email alert to employee’s supervisor for its approval (approve/reject).
 Reminders will be sent to supervisor 15 days prior to leave start date.